YafeiMaoLab/LSGvar/README.md

 bash run.sh 200000 300000 cts
 ```

 Explanation for the following three parameters: The first two parameters are filtering criteria.
-The first one is the clustering parameter for filtering, where a smaller value results in a stricter filter, capable of removing more segments.
-The second parameter is the desired deletion length for alignments, where a larger value enforces a stricter filter.
+The first one is the clustering parameter for filtering, where a smaller value results in a stricter filter(Recommended parameters：200000), capable of removing more segments.
+The second parameter(Recommended parameters：300000) is the desired deletion length for alignments, where a larger value enforces a stricter filter.

 'cts' indicates inputting telomere and centromere fragments from the reference genome for filtering.
 'ctn' indicates no input of telomere and centromere files.
 (If the reference genome is T2T-GRch38, refer to the examples/T2Tdatabase for telomere and centromere files).